riscv/sail-riscv/doc/ReadingGuide.md

 basic infrastructure for the definition of modules implementing RISC-V extensions.
-The `hartSupports` function determines whether an extension is supported by the model configuration, while the `currentlyEnabled` determines whether the extension is usable given the current dynamic state of the hart.
+The `hartSupports` function determines whether an extension is supported by the model configuration, while the `currentlyEnabled` function determines whether the extension is usable given the current dynamic state of the hart.

 `rvfi_dii*.sail` implement functionality for [RISC-V Formal